Social Media Guidelines

 Branding: For any SHSU Social Media Site, the social media icon and/or profile image must comply with any applicable University branding standards.
 The social media icon and/or profile image can be a photograph related to the administrator’s entity, an approved art for that entity, or another appropriately branded image.
 All images should be 72 dpi resolution for the web.

 Deleting: Comments, posts and users must not be deleted, hidden or blocked.
-Administrators of the site should contact the Marketing & Communications department to request authorization to hide or delete any material or to block a user from a site.
+Administrators of the site should contact the Integrated Marketing Communications department to request authorization to hide or delete any material or to block a user from a site.

 Copyright Law: All SHSU Social Media Sites must respect intellectual property rights and federal Copyright law.

 University policy: All SHSU Social Media Sites must respect university policies.

 Accessibility: All content on SHSU Social Media Sites must comply with Federal, State and University accessibility policies to ensure that the information is accessible and usable by people with the widest range of capabilities possible.

 Title IX: Report all Social Media related allegations of sexual misconduct or any form of discrimination.
 You may contact Integrated Marketing Communications or the Office of Equity & Title IX.
 Reports may be submitted anonymously online.

 Site Management: SHSU Social Media Sites will have a minimum of two administrators to ensure that the site is consistently managed.
 Passwords should be updated at least twice a year.
 Sites must be regularly monitored.

 Social media accounts at SHSU should be monitored each day to engage with users, check mentions, review comments and respond to direct messages.
 Communicate any concerning comments to Integrated Marketing Communications.
 Social media sites that are not regularly checked or utilized are not permitted.